VAT 69 Commando: Basic 69 Commando Course (20 weeks)

-Final movement test where the trainees are tested in all aspects of the skills and lessons that they had learned.
-At the moment, special attention is given to trainees who show leadership potential.
+The final phase, designated as the Final Mission Execution, subjects candidates to comprehensive testing of all skills acquired throughout the preceding months.
+This stage is comparable to the "Escape and Evasion" phase found in military commando selection, requiring trainees to apply their knowledge under extreme pressure.

-Advanced Training
+Continuation training

 To accomplish its varied mission profiles, the 69 Commando ensures that its members are well trained in the required aspects of special operations.
 These include: